wo3kie/cxxDojo/README.md

 **bellman_ford.cpp**
 Implement the Bellman-Ford algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Bellman%E2%80%93Ford_algorithm), the Bellman–Ford algorithm is an algorithm that computes shortest paths from a single source vertex to all of the other vertices in a weighted digraph.

+**black_scholes.cpp**
+Calculate an option price for a given time and underlying stock price using _Black-Scholes_ method for it.

+From [Wikipedia](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model), the Black–Scholes model is a mathematical model for the dynamics of a financial market containing derivative investment instruments.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}